Cinema of Peru: 2000s - Present

 Today, Peruvian cinema adapts the rich history and culture of the Andean tradition, Amazonian mythology and legends and brings them to the cinema halls.
 From 1997 to 2015, 206 films have been produced that not only reflects the rich traditions of Peru but also serves as a medium to portray the suffering and consequences of the internal conflict in Peru.
 The rise of such an industry that portrays the culture of Peru amidst its history has given the movement the name "regional cinema of Peru."
 In 2011, the National Council of Cinematography came to an end as the 1990s Film Law finished its last term.
 In 2018 Peru passed a minor film bill that gave more incentive towards the fifty five indigenous communities of the country.
 By late 2019 the new Peruvian Film Law # 022-2019 was passed as an emergency decree by the Ministry of Culture.
 The bill would take effect after 2020 setting up a decentralized authority in charge of economic stimulus, film education and promotion of films.
 Miguel Valladares, manager of Tondero Films says the bill will allow viewers to "discover a new Peruvian cinema."

 Peruvian films in recent years are being sought out for their comedy, biographical, musical genres.
 Peru the country itself is ideal for location scouting for directors from within and abroad.
 The large number of life zones make Peru an ideal destination for audiovisual production.
-Critically acclaimed films in the 2000s include Jonatan Relayze directed Rosa Chumbe, Daniel Vega Vidal's October that won the award in Vladivostok International Festival for the performance by Carlos Gassols as well as Andes Mountains classic Eternity (Wiñaypacha).
+Critically acclaimed films in the 2000s include Jonatan Relayze directed Rosa Chumbe, Daniel and Diego Vega Vidal's October that won the award in Vladivostok International Festival for the performance by Carlos Gassols as well as Andes Mountains classic Eternity (Wiñaypacha).

-The El Archivo Peruano de Imagen y Sonido (Peruvian Image and Sound Archive) (Archi) has been the primary force in preserving Peru's audiovisual history dating back to the 1900s.
+The Peruvian Image and Sound Archive (ARCHI) has been the primary force in preserving Peru's audiovisual history dating back to the 1900s.
 Founded in 1991, Archi still preserves the history of Peruvian cinema by digitizing exclusive archives that would otherwise would have been sold abroad.
 They are currently undertaking a project with the National Library of Peru to create a state film archive.